 The purpose of the second job interview is to decide who to offer the job to rather than a candidate's broad suitability.

-Take these 7 steps before your second interview to tip the balance in your favor.
+Take these essential steps before your second interview to tip the balance in your favor.

 1. Review your first interview performance